UsabilityEngineering/uxportfolio-cdelozier/journal-02/journal2.md

 ![](Toaster3.jpg)

    After taking a quick inspection of the oven knobs and light indicator, everything seemed fairly straight forward.
 I started by turning the lower knob to the icon with the picture of a half toasted piece of bread.
-Fortunately for me, the toast was already on the
+Fortunately for me, the upper knob was already on the "toast" option, making the toaster start immediately.
+Within seconds I watched the coils get red hot and begin toasting my bread with the useful feedback of a ticking sound indicating that the oven is running on a timer.
+I patiently waiting for the job to complete and once completed I received feedback in the form of a bell indicating that my toast is now done.

 ![](Toaster1.jpg)